 - My version of Ootoya’s sauce

-Before sharing the video and recipe, I want to quickly mention about a Japanese cooking technique called Suage (素揚げ, Su-Ah-geh).
-It means deep frying without a coating of flour or batter.
+Before sharing the video and recipe, I want to quickly mention a Japanese cooking technique called Suage (素揚げ, Su-Ah-geh).
+It means deep-frying without a coating of flour or batter.
 This technique is used mostly for vegetables (but sometimes meat too).
-By deep frying vegetables for a short period of time, you can keep the crispness of the vegetable.
-Stir frying vegetables takes longer and sometimes the vegetables are cooked unevenly or tend to be wilted and soft.
+By deep-frying vegetables for a short period of time, you can keep the crispness of the vegetable.
+Stir-frying vegetables take longer and sometimes the vegetables are cooked unevenly or tend to be wilted and soft.
 Suage technique helps the ingredient keep its original flavor, color, and shape.

 - ½ carrot

 - 3 cups neutral-flavored oil (vegetable, rice bran, canola, etc.) (for deep frying)